crinis/typo3-docker/README.md

 ## Project state

 The Docker images in this project are not yet production ready and might be modified without backwards compatibility at any time.
-Make sure to set your deployment image to use specific version tags.

 ## Getting Started